vanilla/addons/README.md

 Individual plugins should have their own license and README.
 Please start issues by prefixing the issue title with the addon name.

+### Installing

+To install an addon, all you have to do is put the addon's folder under the `plugins` directory.

+*On Vanilla >= 2.3 you also have to remove `cache/addon.php` for it to be detected.*

 ### Contributing

 We use the same [Contributors Agreement](http://vanillaforums.org/contributors) for this repository as our [main Vanilla repo](https://github.com/vanilla/vanilla).
 Requires a vanillaforums.org account.